 Starbucks Kobe Kitano Ijinkan (スターバックス コーヒー 神戸北野異人館店)

 You probably can’t be bothered to enter a Starbucks in Japan.
 After all, the coffee chain is everywhere in the world.
-But, how many of these coffee houses are in the building of a registered tangible cultural property?
+But how many of these coffee houses are in the building of a registered tangible cultural property?

-For those who are tired of a day-long stroll in this hilly area or don’t feel like paying an admission fee to explore one of these historical houses, then how about heading to Starbucks Kobe Kitano Ijinkan?
+For those who are tired of a day-long stroll in this hilly area or don’t feel like paying an admission fee to explore one of these historical houses, how about heading to Starbucks Kobe Kitano Ijinkan?
 This coffee shop utilized the history of this two-story building to create a completely different experience for its customers!

 Apparently, the 1907 building was located 300 meters from its current location.
 Being affected by the Hanshin Earthquake, the house wasn’t suitable for living anymore and was dismantled.
 Instead of eradicating the building, it was done in a way that allowed undamaged building materials to be taken apart gently, allowing them to be reused in the restoration of this building.